Written by Craig Fearn

 Founder & Strategic Advisor

-We've ordered these by impact and difficulty.
+We have ordered these by impact and difficulty.
 Start at the top, work your way down.
-You'll see improvements before you finish the list.
+From our experience auditing small business websites across Cornwall and Devon, most sites can see improvements before finishing even half this list.

 1. Fix Your Page Speed Issues

-Slow websites lose visitors and rankings.
-This is often the highest-impact fix you can make.
+Slow websites lose both visitors and rankings.
+Page speed is often the highest-impact fix you can make because it affects every single visitor and is a confirmed Google ranking factor through Core Web Vitals.

 Run your site through Google PageSpeed Insights.
 Anything below 50 on mobile needs immediate attention.
 Common fixes include compressing images, enabling browser caching, and removing unused plugins or scripts.